Eddy Usage

 Klipper UI

-to gradually lower the nozzle until it touches the paper placed on the print bed.
-Ensure the paper can move smoothly under appropriate pressure while feeling slight friction -
+to gradually lower the nozzle until it touches a sheet of paper placed on the print bed.
+Ensure the paper can slide smoothly under slight resistance. -

 -